Greenwood Furnace State Park

 After purchasing the Freedom Iron Works in nearby Burnham in 1833, Norris, Rawle and Co. needed a steady supply of iron.
 A suitable location with iron ore, limestone, water and trees was found here.
 Greenwood Furnace went into blast on June 5, 1834.
 The charcoal-fueled furnace produced about four tons of pig iron ingots per day with an annual output of around 1,200 tons.
 The iron was hauled by wagons over Stone Mountain to Freedom Iron Works to be turned into wrought iron.

 A small village grew up to support the furnace, including about 20 houses, a company store, office, blacksmith shop and stables.
 Local ores were used, and in 1839, a large, rich deposit was discovered three miles from the furnace.
 The high quality ores made a superior grade of iron.
 By 1842, a gristmill was added and the present recreational lake was built to supply water to power the mill.
-In 1847, due to a depression in the iron industry, the Freedom Iron Works and Greenwood Works were sold at sheriff sale and were purchased by John A. Wright & Co.
+In 1847, due to a depression in the iron industry, the Freedom Iron Works and Greenwood Works were sold at sheriff sale and were purchased by John A. Wright and Co.

 John Armstrong Wright (1820 – 1891) was a civil engineer who helped found the Pennsylvania Railroad and the city of Altoona, its new rail center.